Phileosopher/commonplace/mgmt-church-worship-rituals.md

 ### Greetings

-Calling each other by familial titles (e.g., brother, sister).
+I: Calling each other by familial titles (e.g., brother, sister).

-C/E: Deprecated in most uses, but leaders are still referred to as "Father".
+C: Deprecated in most uses, but leaders are still referred to as "Father".

 P: Typically not used in most denominations except [Pentecostal](history-church.md), except with smaller groups of believers among each other.